ebits21/imagelabeler/README.md

 imagelabeler
 ============
-A Python class that adds labels, such as original date stamps, to .jpg images.
-Makes use of the **Pillow image manipulation library**.
+A Python 3.5.2 class that adds labels, such as original date stamps, to .jpg images.
+Makes use of the [**Pillow 5.0.0 image manipulation library**](https://python-pillow.org/).

 *Designed to be used in a clinical health setting for automatically datestamping otoscopic pictures.*

-## Basic behaviour:
+### Basic behaviour:

 * If used as a `__main__` program: